aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 <p align="center"><img src="macropdf417eciencoding.png"></p>

 ## PDF417 Special Parameters
-For the *PDF417* barcode family, ***Aspose.BarCode for .NET*** allows encoding special control parameters, such as indicating hardware reader initialization and *Code128* emulation.
+For the *PDF417* barcode family, ***Aspose.BarCode for .NET*** allows encoding special control parameters, such as indicating hardware reader initialization and *Code 128* emulation.
 Code snippets explaining how to work with these settings are provided further.

 ### Hardware Reader Initialization
-To encode the special flag indicating that barcode data are intended for hardware reader initialization, developers can use the [*IsReaderInitialization*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/isreaderinitialization) property.
+To encode the special flag indicating that the barcode data is intended for hardware reader initialization, developers can use the [*IsReaderInitialization*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/isreaderinitialization) property.
 The following code sample illustrates how to set this field.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Pdf417, "Aspose");